"Unpack your emotional baggage so your kids don't have to carry it!" - Lu Hanessian

 our last post, we talked about how most of us have some old emotional baggage that no

-Luckily, you can heal those old triggers.
+Luckily, there's a better way.
+You can heal those old triggers.
 It's not easy and it takes courage -- but it's simple.
+Here's the secret.

 but RESIST TAKING ACTION.

 It's that simple.
 All those actions we take when we're triggered take us down the wrong path.
-We do them to avoid feeling those emotions.
-Once we allow
+We leap to action or conclusion to avoid feeling those emotions.

 Of course, when you allow yourself to feel any emotion you've been avoiding, it probably won't feel good.
 But you can handle that, because you're not a

 And if it feels too scary and you want support, no shame, no blame.
-You can always find the support to help you do hard things.
+You can always find the support you need to help you do hard things.

 Here's your blueprint to heal a trigger.